Fellow Since 1993

 Association of Women in Development Experts

-This profile was prepared when Lucia Quachey was elected to the Ashoka Fellowship in 1993.
+This description of Lucia Quachey's work was prepared when Lucia Quachey was elected to the Ashoka Fellowship in 1993.

 The New Idea